Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Introduction

-\itc{Several issues arise when applying NNs in the context of PDEs.
-For most NN applications, it is usually necessary to perform fully resolved simulations to generate training data, which may not be feasible to do for a wide parameter range since fully resolved simulations are very computationally expensive.} Thus, to make NNs computationally efficient and practical, it is important to develop ML approaches that can be easily generalized to parameters outside of the training regime. \itc{For atmosphere/ocean applications, external forcing is an important parameter, and parametrizations should respond adequately to a wide range of forcings outside of the training regime.} \itc{In the context of fluid dynamics, it is important to develop parametrizations that are local in physical space.} Local parametrizations are computationally efficient and can be trained and modified independently for different spatial locations. \itc{In addition, local parametrizations can be analyzed and trained using localized PDE models instead of large-scale models describing the global behavior of the ocean or atmosphere.} For instance, it is challenging to develop parametrizations for turbulence near a wall (e.g. \cite{germano91dsgs,lilly92dsgs,hoque2024large}) and local ML parametrizations \itc{can be developed and fine-tuned using a relatively. inexpensive fully-resolved simulations.} In addition, local parametrizations typically require a smaller training and testing datasets, and fully resolved simulations can be performed on a smaller computational domain. \itc{It is also important to develop ML methods that produce physically admissible numerical solutions (e.g., positive water height).} \itc{It is well-understood that standard NNs may not obey physical conservation laws such as mass or energy conservation, and this can lead to non-physical numerical solutions.} \itc{In this paper, this is mitigated by combining the NN parametrization with flux limiters to ensure physically valid numerical solutions of the coarse reduced model.} \itc{Flux limiters have been widely used in the context of classical numerical methods to alleviate computational problems in hyperbolic conservation laws due to large gradients.}
+Several issues arise when applying neural networks in the context of partial differential equations.
+For physics-informed models, while they offer flexibility and often reduce the need for large training datasets, neural network solvers may still face certain optimization challenges \cite{basir2022critical,rathore2024challenges}, particularly for stiff, multiscale, or convection-dominated problems \cite{krishnapriyan2021characterizing,xu2025weak,liu2020multi}.
+Moreover, for most data-driven neural network approaches, it is typically necessary to perform fully resolved simulations to generate training data.
+This may limit their applicability over wide parameter ranges, since high-fidelity simulations can be computationally expensive.
+Thus, to make neural networks computationally efficient and practical, it is important to develop machine learning approaches that can be easily generalized to parameters outside of the training regime. \itc{For atmosphere/ocean applications, external forcing is an important parameter, and parametrizations should respond adequately to a wide range of forcings outside of the training regime.} \itc{In the context of fluid dynamics, it is important to develop parametrizations that are local in physical space.} Local parametrizations are computationally efficient and can be trained and modified independently for different spatial locations. \itc{In addition, local parametrizations can be analyzed and trained using localized PDE models instead of large-scale models describing the global behavior of the ocean or atmosphere.} For instance, it is challenging to develop parametrizations for turbulence near a wall (e.g. \cite{germano91dsgs,lilly92dsgs,hoque2024large}) and local machine learning parametrizations \itc{can be developed and fine-tuned using a relatively. inexpensive fully-resolved simulations.} In addition, local parametrizations typically require a smaller training and testing datasets, and fully resolved simulations can be performed on a smaller computational domain. \itc{It is also important to develop machine learning methods that produce physically admissible numerical solutions (e.g., positive water height).} \itc{It is well-understood that standard NNs may not obey physical conservation laws such as mass or energy conservation, and this can lead to non-physical numerical solutions.} \itc{In this paper, this is mitigated by combining the NN parametrization with flux limiters to ensure physically valid numerical solutions of the coarse reduced model.} \itc{Flux limiters have been widely used in the context of classical numerical methods to alleviate computational problems in hyperbolic conservation laws due to large gradients.}